Gaston Suisse

-Gaston Suisse, (December 1, 1896 – March 7, 1988) was a French artist designer, painter, lacquerer, decorator.
+Gaston Suisse (December 1, 1896 – March 7, 1988) was a French artist designer, painter, lacquerer, and decorator.
 Gaston Suisse, "is a major artist of Art Deco".

 Presentation

 Founding artist of what will be called the Art Deco Period, Gaston Suisse along with his production of furniture, decorative panels and lacquer objects, participated in major international exhibitions at the beginning of the 20th century: Exposition internationale des Arts décoratifs et industriels modernes in 1925, Exposition Coloniale International 1931, Exposition Internationale des Arts et Techniques 1937.